openvenues/libpostal/README.md

 -----------------------

-If the above sounds a lot like geocoding, that's because it is in a way, only in the OpenVenues case, we do it without a UI or a user to select the correct address in an autocomplete.
-Given a database of source addresses such as OpenAddresses or OpenStreetMap (or all of the above), libpostal can be used to implement things like address deduping and server-side batch geocoding in settings like MapReduce.
+If the above sounds a lot like geocoding, that's because it is in a way, only in the OpenVenues case, we have to geocode without a UI or a user to select the correct address in an autocomplete dropdown.
+Given a database of source addresses such as OpenAddresses or OpenStreetMap (or all of the above), libpostal can be used to implement things like address deduping and server-side batch geocoding in settings like MapReduce or stream processing.

 Why C?
 ------